Neural networks for quantum state tomography with constrained measurements

+When only considering pure states, splitting $\psi$ into real and imaginary parts is natural solution for parameterizing quantum states.
+Here, we try to propose a general QST method that can be applied to mixed states.
 To achieve a unified notation for pure states and mixed states, a density matrix $\rho$, i.e., a $d \times d$ matrix is utilized to describe a quantum state.
 Although there are many ways to generate a Hermitian operator, the condition of positivity is difficult to guarantee.
 Given any lower triangular matrix $\rho_L$, a physical density matrix can be obtained as

-$\rho$ in Eq. (\ref{eq:tau2rho}) satisfies the three conditions of Hermitian, positive semidefinite and unit trace.
-In addition, according to the Cholesky decomposition~\cite{higham1990analysis}, for any density matrix $\rho$, there exists a lower triangular matrix $\rho_L$ that achieves $ \rho_L\rho_L^{\dagger} = \rho.$ Note that a tiny perturbation term (e.g., $\epsilon=10^{-7}$) is usually added to the simulated pure states to avoid convergence issues using the Cholesky decomposition~\cite{higham1990analysis}
+$\rho$ in Eq. (\ref{eq:tau2rho}) satisfies the three conditions of Hermitian, positive semidefinite, and unit trace.
+In addition, according to the Cholesky decomposition~\cite{higham1990analysis}, for any density matrix $\rho$, there exists a lower triangular matrix $\rho_L$ that achieves $ \rho_L\rho_L^{\dagger} = \rho$.
+Note that a tiny perturbation term (e.g., $\epsilon=10^{-7}$) is usually added to the simulated pure states to avoid convergence issues using the Cholesky decomposition~\cite{higham1990analysis}

+As such, any density matrix $\rho$ can be parameterized as a corresponding lower triangular matrix $\rho_L$, which has been widely used in previous work~\cite{ma2021neural,ahmed2021quantum,ahmed2021classification,wang2022ultrafast}.
+By comparsion, the Bloch representation requires additional efforts to pull a non-physical state into a physical state~\cite{koutny2022neural}.
 Hence, the search for a physical quantum state can be converted to the search for a lower triangular matrix, which can be further transformed into a real vector by splitting the real and imaginary parts.